-In this 3.5-hour class you’ll learn how to write and guide a meditation in a way that fits with your particular experience-level and interest.
+In this 2-day workshop, you’ll learn how to write and guide a meditation in a way that fits with your particular experience-level and interest.
 Each person will write and guide their own short script and workshop their creations in small groups.
 We’re all about hands-on learning over here!

 We’ll explore the fundamental skills that underlie all meditation and spiritual practices, how to ensure these skills are threaded through different “forms” or techniques (from body to sound to imagination, in stillness, in movement, and in life), how to language your guidance to make it maximally accessible, and finally the importance of honesty and teaching where you’re at.
 I’m excited to share my passion for teaching and expect it to be a fun workshop.